ArthurClemens/polythene/docs/introduction.md

 # Polythene: Material Design for Mithril and React

-Modular implementation of Material Design for [Mithril](http://lhorie.github.io/mithril) and [React](https://facebook.github.io/react/).

-Can also be used as general-purpose component library that includes dialogs, cards, notifications, lists, buttons, form elements, and more.

 ## Material Design / custom design

-Polythene components closely follow the [Material Design specification](http://www.google.com/design/spec/material-design/introduction.html).
+Polythene components closely follow the [Material Design specification](https://material.io/guidelines/material-design/introduction.html).
 But styling is set up in a flexible way - it is easy to [create a theme or change the style entirely](theming.md).

 ## No architecture